cyberdyne-ventures/dune/README.md

 Dashboards

-- a dashboard using the 'significant terms' function for anomaly detection in cloudtrail events
+- a dashboard using the 'significant terms' function for cloud anomaly detection in Kibana
-- a similar dashboard for hunting anmalous cloudtrail events in Splunk
+- a similar dashboard for hunting anomalous cloudtrail events in Splunk

 Flow logs